 However, meaning you have a tension meter at your disposal, doesn’t automatically make your wheelsets error proof.
 Having seen their manipulation in some workshops it is probably needlessly to emphasise, that dropped, damaged or worn out tension meter is next to useless.
 As high precision tool it should be kept safe and operated with upmost care, including the process of applying load on spokes when taking spoke tension readings.

-Some spoke tension manufacturers like (Park Tool for example) provide standard reading charts to be used across different spoke manufacturers.
+Some spoke tension manufacturers like (Park Tool for example) provide standard reading charts, also named spoke tension chart, to be used across different spoke manufacturers.
 To use them, just navigate through table defining appropriate spoke material, dimension and desired spoke tension in the process.
-At the head of the table (first column), you should then be able to read expected spoke tension reading that your spoke tension meter will give you once you apply such tension on a spoke.
+At the head of the table (first column) of a spoke tension chart, you should then be able to read expected spoke tension reading that your spoke tension meter will give you once you apply such tension on a spoke.

-Here I would like to advise caution, as according to DT Swiss technical support, spokes from different manufacturers behave differently and so it is inadvisable to use readings charts across different spoke makers carelessly.
-Meaning spoke tension meters should be calibrated for use on similar spokes of different manufacturers.
-This partly explains why some tension meter makers (for example my Birzman tool) doesn’t include a comprehensive table, such as Park Tool’s, despite being in the range of at least five times more expensive.
+Here I would like to advise caution, as according to DT Swiss technical support, spokes from different manufacturers behave differently and so it is inadvisable to use spoke tension charts across different spoke makers carelessly.
+Meaning spoke tension meters should be calibrated separately with different tension conversion tables for similar spokes of different manufacturers.
+This partly explains why some tension meter makers (for example my Birzman tool) doesn’t include a comprehensive tension conversion table, such as Park Tool’s, despite being in the range of at least five times more expensive.

 Tensioning by sound.
 Old school wheel builders still trust their ears by truing wheels by pinging spokes.
 Such checking of spoke tension by ear is called spoke pitch and if you want to read more about the subject, here is a great article on it.
 “Like the strings of a guitar or harp, bicycle spokes ring when plucked.” says John Allan.
 Using his technique, you should check musical pitch all around the wheel.
 Any mismatch in sound coming from spokes when plucked should be further inspected: slacked spokes should sound dull thud while in more tightened spokes you should notice a tone up.
 With practice you also get a good feeling what’s tight and what not.
 The guy also instructs how to inspect wheels laced 1 or more cross.
 Useful stuff for at least quick inspection of a wheel!